-The observation process is described by the conditional distribution of the observation $Y_t$ given the state $X_t$.
-Specifically, we assume that the random variable (r.v.) $Y_t$ taking values in $\mY$ has a conditional probability density function (pdf) $g_t(y_t|x_t)$ w.r.t. a reference measure $\lambda$ (usually, but not necessarily, the Lebesgue measure), given the state $X_t=x_t$.
-The observations are assumed to be conditionally independent given the states and $Y_0=0$ independently of $X_t$ (i.e., $Y_0$ does not bear any information on the state process or the rest of the observation process, $Y_{1:\infty}$, and we ignore it in the sequel).
+where $A \in \mB(\mX)$ and $x_{t-1}\in\mX$.
+The observation process is described by the conditional distribution of the observation $Y_t$ given the state $X_{t}$.
+Specifically, we assume that $Y_t$ has a conditional pdf $g_t(y_t|x_t)$ w.r.t. a reference measure $\lambda$ (usually, but not necessarily, the Lebesgue measure), given the state $X_t=x_t$.
+The observations are assumed to be conditionally independent given the states.